Daily Mail: Editorial stance

 As a right-wing tabloid, the Mail is traditionally a supporter of the Conservative Party.
 It has endorsed the party in every UK general election since 1945, with the one exception of the October 1974 UK general election, where it endorsed a Liberal and Conservative coalition.
 While the paper retained its support for the Conservative Party at the 2015 general election, the paper urged conservatively inclined voters to support UKIP in the constituencies of Heywood and Middleton, Dudley North, and Great Grimsby where UKIP was the main challenger to the Labour Party.

-The paper is generally critical of the BBC, which it says is biased to the left.
-The Mail has published pieces by Joanna Blythman opposing the growing of genetically modified crops in the United Kingdom.

-On international affairs, the Mail broke with the establishment media consensus over the 2008 South Ossetia war between Russia and Georgia.
-The Mail accused the British government of dragging Britain into an unnecessary confrontation with Russia and of hypocrisy regarding its protests over Russian recognition of Abkhazia and South Ossetia's independence, citing the British government's own recognition of Kosovo's independence from Russia's ally Serbia.
+On international affairs, regarding the 2008 South Ossetia war between Russia and Georgia, the Mail said that Russia had "behaved with shocking arrogance and brutality", but accused the British government of dragging Britain into an unnecessary confrontation with Russia and of hypocrisy regarding its protests over Russian recognition of Abkhazia and South Ossetia's independence, citing the British government's own recognition of Kosovo's independence from Russia's ally Serbia.

+The Mail published an article by Joanna Blythman in 2012 opposing the growing of genetically modified crops in the United Kingdom.

+The Daily Mail endorsed voting to leave in the 2016 United Kingdom European Union membership referendum.

 Awards

-The Daily Mail has been awarded the National Newspaper of the Year in 1995, 1996, 1998, 2001, 2003, 2011, 2016 and 2019 by the British Press Awards.

-Daily Mail journalists have won a range of British Press Awards, including:
+The Daily Mail has been awarded the National Newspaper of the Year in 1995, 1996, 1998, 2001, 2003, 2011, 2016 and 2019 by the British Press Awards.Daily Mail journalists have won a range of British Press Awards, including: